JACGWD/First-Semester-Global-Project/html-checklist-and-evaluation-criteria.md

 2. The SVGs do not have \<style> tags inside of them.
 3. Each page has an SVG **for each link** in the top navigation.
 4. Every image tag has an appropriate ALT text.
+5. The files are located **at the root level** of your global project folder (not in enhanced-site-template/default-site-template)

 ### HTML Validation

 - Each page must pass the HTML validation test.
 - Note that some SVG code may cause the validator to display errors.
 These can *usually* be ignored.
 When pasting SVGs, make sure to **not include the XML tag** from the top of the SVG file.
 Errors due to the XML tag being included will be penalized.

+## How to Submit

+- Please zip your global project folder.
+- Rename the zip file to your firstname-lastname-global.zip
+- Send me the file via MIO.